New Zealand Travel Pass

 Your Kiwi travel pass is as flexible as you need it to be.
 Valid for up to twelve months, you can use it to travel the length and breadth of both the North Island and South Island in New Zealand, hopping off along the route for as long or as little as you like.
 There are plenty of added activities included in your pass to make the most of your travel experience, but the rest, from food to accommodation, length of stay and optional activities, is up to you – it's a great way to travel the country and allows you to create your own perfect travel itinerary.

-If you don't have a year to spend gallivanting around New Zealand, you can use your pass as a one-time tour, which can be done in 28 days, although if you have any flexibility, we'd recommend giving yourself at least 31 days.
-The following itinerary is an example of how a 28-day tour would work.
+If you don't have a year to spend gallivanting around New Zealand, you can use your pass as a one-time tour, which can be done in 30 days, although if you have any flexibility, we'd recommend giving yourself at least 38 days.

 Please note activities, itineraries and routes are subject to change.